Clinical Innovation Hub 2026

 6. Stronger Community Connections

 Receiving care within the community fosters a sense of belonging and support.
 Patients often benefit from peer support groups and local resources that offer additional help and encouragement.
-Knowing that others in the community are going through similar experiences can be incredibly reassuring and motivating, aiding in mental and emotional well-being.
+Knowing that others in the community are going through similar experiences can be incredibly reassuring and motivating, aiding in mental and emotional wellbeing.

 7. Cost-Effectiveness